SiemBerhane/NEA-2020/README.md

 # NEA-2020
-The AQA NEA 2020 for Year 11
+My solution for the AQA NEA 2020 for Year 11